Canada’s sweeping border bill ‘an attack’ on asylum seekers’ rights, says human rights group

-The federal government’s proposed Bill C-2 is “an attack” on refugees’ right to seek asylum, Amnesty International Canada says.
+While the Canadian government says its proposed Bill C-2 will improve the immigration and asylum system, a human rights group is calling some of the measures “an attack” on refugees’ right to seek asylum.

 Moreover, Amnesty International Canada says the bill would prevent people who have been in Canada for more than a year from seeking refugee status.
 People facing harm, including persecution and torture, in their countries could be “unfairly denied” refugee protection by Canada, it added.